Building Product: The User Stories

 Once that you have a list of your product features, it is important to prioritise them to make the project as effective as possible.
-There are of course certain things that must be done before others can, and your product features can usually be prioritised using the following product feature criteria:
+There are of course certain things that must be done before others can, and your product features can usually be prioritised using the following product feature criteria:1.
+Bread and Butter

-2. Customer requests – These are the more specific user requests which are usually asked for uniquely by the customer, and are essential in delivering the personalised, customer focused product and keep relations between you and the user sweet.
+– These are the more specific user requests which are usually asked for uniquely by the customer, and are essential in delivering the personalised, customer focused product and keep relations between you and the user sweet.3.
+Delight features

-3. Delight features – The delight features are those which are discovered internally, using new technology or insights to keep users engaged and ‘delighted’.
-This means that they will stay motivated and passionate about you and your product, and therefore loyal to you.
+– The delight features are those which are discovered internally, using new technology or insights to keep users engaged and ‘delighted’.
+This means that they will stay motivated and passionate about you and your product, and therefore loyal to you.4.
+Strategic features

 By prioritising your product features in this way, you will ensure that you are attending to the most important features first, ensuring both customer satisfaction and securing funding to continue the project until the final.